-Grande Colline National Park is located in southwestern Haiti and contains the Grande Colline mountain range at the core of the La Hotte Massif.
-This protected area contains five named peaks and is one of the most remote and difficult to reach areas in Haiti.
+Grande Colline National Park is located in southwestern Haiti and contains the Grande Colline mountain range at the core of the Massif de la Hotte.
+This protected area contains five named peaks and is one of Haiti's most remote and difficult-to-reach areas.

 Search LAC Geo

-This transboundary biosphere reserve includes the biodiverse reserves of La Selle in Haiti and Jaragua-Bahoruco-Enriquillo in the Dominican Republic.
-These two reserves also include the La Visite National Park in Haiti and the Lago Enriquillo National Park in the Dominican Republic.
+This transboundary Biosphere Reserve includes the biodiverse reserves of La Selle in Haiti and Jaragua-Bahoruco-Enriquillo in the Dominican Republic.
+These reserves include the La Visite National Park in Haiti and the Lago Enriquillo National Park in the Dominican Republic.

 The Massif de la Hotte is a mountain range in southwestern Haiti located in southeastern Haiti.
 La Hotte Biosphere Reserve includes six mountain peaks and encompasses terrestrial and marine areas.
 The region is considered a biodiversity hotspot due to the wide variation in climate.

 The National History Park includes Haitian monuments dating from the beginning of the 19th century when Haiti proclaimed independence.
 The Palace of Sans Souci, the buildings at Ramiers, and the Citadel are universal symbols of liberty constructed by black slaves who had gained freedom.